LucasMiserez/reveal-on-next-template/README.md

-# Reveal.js with Next.js Template
+# Reveal.js on Next.js Template

 This is a template for starting a Reveal.js project with Next.js